leosperry/ha-kafka-net/README.md

 # ha-kafka-net
 ***
-Version 2.1.3 Released! see [releases](https://github.com/leosperry/ha-kafka-net/releases) for details.
+Version 2.1.3 Released. see [releases](https://github.com/leosperry/ha-kafka-net/releases) for details.

-Version 3 is in the works.
-See below for details.
+Version 3 pre-release has been merged.
+Use with caution.
+If you run into issues reset to an earlier tag.
+More automated tests and documentation still needed before release.
 ***
 Integration that uses Home Assistant Kafka integration for creating home automations in .NET It was created with the following goals: